The round-up: pasta houses to Greek gems – must-try restaurants in Coolangatta

 If it’s pasta you’re craving, get yourself acquainted with this local Italian gem.
 The casual dining spot, tucked in along Griffith Street, is well known for its delicious handmade pastas – from spaghetti to tagliatelle and tagliolini.
 Be sure to kick off with the pizza bites and finish with Sicilian-style cannoli.

 If you want to soak up the beach views with great food, minus the elements (we all have a love-hate relationship with the Gold Coast humidity), then Bin72 is the ideal place to park.
-You’ll find share-style eats and larger plates on offer, from prawn-stuffed zucchini flowers with jalapeno dipping sauce to braised beef cheek with potato gratin, plus a fine selection of wines.
+You’ll find share-style eats and larger plates on offer, from prawn-stuffed zucchini flowers with jalapeno dipping sauce to braised beef cheek with wild mushroom gnocchi, plus a fine selection of wines.
 All of that is made better with dreamy views over Coolangatta beach.

 Greek food is best enjoyed by the seaside, and that’s exactly how it’s served up at Xenia Grill.
 The menu is designed to share, with everything from smaller meze plates to belly-busting Greek banquettes brimming with succulent meats and fresh seafood.
 There’s also favourites like moussaka, spanakopita, saganaki, housemade dips and a menu of street-style souvlaki filled with chicken, lamb or pork with crackle.